Self-Validated Ensemble Models for Design of Experiments: Simulation Study

-The model algorithms we used for these simulations were: Forward Selection (FWD), Pruned Forward Selection (PFWD), Lasso, DS, and we used SVEM with Forward Selection (SVEM FWD), Pruned Forward Selection (SVEM PFWD), and the Lasso (SVEM Lasso).
-For the SVEM cases we used an nBoot = 200 to prevent computational overload in the super-saturated cases.We also included the Fit Definitive Screening method \citep{fitdef} which is only applicable to DSD's with a FQ.
-Fit Definitive Screening has four heredity options: full strong heredity, quadratic heredity only (heredity imposed only on quadratic terms), interactive heredity only (heredity imposed only on interaction terms), and no heredity.
+The model selection algorithms we used are: forward selection (FWD), pruned forward selection (PFWD) (a variant of mixed step regression \citep{JMP}), Lasso, the Dantzig Selector (DS), and SVEM.
+We implemented SVEM with forward selection (SVEM FWD), pruned forward selection (SVEM PFWD), and the Lasso (SVEM Lasso).
+For SVEM we used an $nBoot = 200$ to balance performance and computational overload (see Section \ref{sec:sim_results}).
+We also included the fit definitive screening method \citep{fitdef}, which is only applicable to DSDs with a FQ.
+Fit definitive screening has four heredity options: full strong heredity, quadratic heredity only (heredity imposed only on quadratic terms), interactive heredity only (heredity imposed only on interaction terms), and no heredity.
 We selected the two variants that performed the best overall: full strong heredity (FDS Full) and quadratic heredity only (FDS Quad).

-A common criterion to assess prediction performance is the Root Mean Square Prediction Error (RMSPE) calculated on the validation set in standard predictive modeling.
+A common criterion to assess prediction performance is the root mean square prediction error (RMSPE) calculated on the validation set.
+RMSPE has the benefit of a linear error scale, which is easy to interpret i.e. an error of 10 is twice as bad as an error of 5.
 We use the RMSPE as our comparison metric for the different models selected by the methods mentioned above.
-In order to ensure we compare predicted values throughout the entire design region and not just on the small sample of experimental design points we make use of a space filling design.
-We generate a ``true response" from the ``true model`` and another for the ``predicted response`` from the selected model $\boldsymbol{\hat{\beta}}$.